Upcoming Exhibitions

 Learn more about GEOart Collective at geoartcollective.com.

-Printmakers of all ages living in Colorado are eligible to enter, stay tuned for more info.
+Printmakers of all ages and skill levels living in Colorado are eligible to enter.
+Learn more and submit works here.

 TRACEY HARRIS “You Don't Have to Be Perfect, But You Could Try Harder”